duckduckgo/tracker-radar-detector/README.md

 ### Postgresql data source

 Crawler data can also be read from a PostgreSQL database.
-Simply set the `crawlerDataLoc` to `postgres`, and set the `crawlId` and `region` options.
+To enable this, set the `crawlerDataLoc` to `postgres`, and set the `crawlId` and `region` options in `config.json`.
 Database details should be provided via environment variables, for example with `envdir`:

 ```
 envdir /etc/ddg/dbenv/tracker_radar_readonly/ npm run build
 ```

+See the [node-postgres documentation](https://node-postgres.com/features/connecting) for more details on connection options.

 ## Contributing